ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/Cronjobs.md

 #### Applying Cronjob in your Namespace

-Make corresponding changes to [cronjob-ecr.yaml][cronjob-yaml] file and apply the Cronjob to your namespace in the kubernetes cluster, this runs a job periodically on a given schedule to delete untagged images in the ecr-repo, this will help to limit the count of Images in the ecr-repo.
+You need a yaml file to define your cronjob.
+You can either create your own, or use [this one][cronjob-yaml] as an example.
+This runs a job periodically on a given schedule to delete untagged images in the ecr-repo, this will help to limit the count of Images in the ecr-repo.

       ```
       kubectl apply --filename cronjob-ecr.yaml --namespace [your namespace]